mhardcastle/ddf-pipeline/docs/manual.md

 Several TB of fast storage attached (ideally) directly to the node are necessary for a reduction of a 48-MHz 8-h dataset.

-As root you or or your sysadmin should do:
+As root you or your sysadmin should do:

 ```
 mount -o remount -o size=256g /dev/shm